Umar Marvi

+Origins

-The story also appears in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, Pakistan.
+The story first appears in the text of "Bayan Ul Arifeen", known to the Sindhis as "Karim Jo Risalo" of Shah Abdul Karim of Bulri, the great-great-grandfather of Shah Abdul Latif Bhittai.
+It then appeared in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, Pakistan.
 The other six tales are Sassui Punnhun, Sohni Mehar, Lilan Chanesar, Noori Jam Tamachi, Sorath Rai Diyach and Momal Rano commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.